IzzyO/mary_store/README.md

 First repository:
 I'm hoping to use this to store versions of the MPO TIP app.
 This may be a better strategy than just using different directories..

+Now is the time for all good men to come to the aid of the party.